austinpyth1/Azure-project-files/README.md

-# Creating a Static Web App in Azure
+# Creating a Static Web App on Azure
 ## Objective
 Understand how to host and manage simple static websites, using Azure’s cloud infrastructure.